 The following screenshot displays the SERP structure and design of both Google and Yahoo!
 Japan.
 The section in the red box includes the organic search results that have related or the same rankings and the section in the blue box shows the variances in vertical search results.

 The basic SERPs are usually shown with a title tag in blue, landing page in green and a meta description in a simple format to provide information about the landing pages.
 The SERP snippet features of Google and Yahoo!
 Japan are identical.
 The search query keyword is in bold to specify the significance of the content on the page.

 Sitelinks are an essential feature to increase traffic and conversions on a website.
 It gives users a more effective experience by directing them through a shorter conversion funnel.
 With the total area that sitelinks cover on the search results, they can also improve brand awareness and click-through rate (CTR).
 In the case of Yahoo!
 Japan, it only generates the title of the page for its sitelinks.

 The knowledge panel displays an outline of information related to a search topic, from basic restaurant information to a summary of a movie.
-When searching for “Titanic” in Japanese on both platforms, Google indexes facts about the history of the famous ship that sunk in 1909, whereas Yahoo!
-Japan indexes videos from influential sources like YouTube and Nico Nico Douga for users to have a quick view of related media.
+When searching for “Titanic” in Japanese on both platforms, Google indexes facts about the history of the famous ship that sank in 1909, videos from influential sources like Netflix, and ratings from Google users.

 Advertising on Yahoo!
 Japan